 The information presented in this post is not intended to take the place of your personal physician’s advice and is not intended to diagnose, treat, cure or prevent any disease.
 Discuss this information with your own physician or healthcare provider to determine what is right for you.
 All information is intended for your general knowledge only and is not a substitute for medical advice or treatment for specific medical conditions.
 I cannot and do not give you medical advice.
 The information contained in this post is presented in summary form only and is intended to provide broad consumer understanding and knowledge.
 The information should not be considered complete, and it should not be used in place of a visit, call, consultation, or advice of your physician or other health care provider.
 I do not recommend the self-management of health problems.
 Information obtained through this group or by using the posts is not exhaustive and does not cover all diseases, ailments, physical conditions, or their treatment.
 Should you have any healthcare-related questions, call or see your physician or other healthcare provider promptly.
 You should never disregard medical advice or delay in seeking it because of something you have read here.

-What he ended up with was a condition known as Argyria, a skin condition characterized by bluish-grey to slate-grey staining of the skin and mucous membranes caused by the deposition of silver particles in the skin.
+He ended up with a condition known as Argyria, a skin condition characterized by bluish-grey to slate-grey staining of the skin and mucous membranes caused by the deposition of silver particles in the skin.
 This is how Paul ended up blue.
-To date, this is the biggest possible side effect that is known to be associated with Silver… that is, of course, unless you have a silver allergy, but that is a different discussion.
+To date, this is the biggest possible side effect known to be associated with silver… that is, of course, unless you have a silver allergy, but that is a different discussion.
 Regardless, when it comes to consumption of CS, argyria occurs ONLY in extremely high doses and with complete misuse.

-You also need to be aware that there is a lot of mis and disinformation out there, so be sure to do your own research and see reality for what it is.
+You also need to be aware that there is a lot of mis and disinformation, so be sure to do your own research and see reality for what it is.
 Much of this “confusion” comes from the FDA and the AMA… probably because this stuff can be made so easily, and it takes money away from corporations, but I digress.

 So ask me the question: “Would you respond to the studies that say there is absolutely no scientific evidence supporting it as a valid treatment?“